- Apply the theory you learn in class to solve existing business challenges with the BCom Case Competition

 UBS (Major Sponsor)

-International Case Competitions
+International Case Competitions 2020

 The Faculty of Business and Economics attends some of the best International Case Competitions in the world.
-We have sent students to dozens of exciting destinations over almost two decades, and next year it could be you!
+We have sent students to dozens of exciting destinations for almost two decades, and next year it could be you!

-- All applications will be assessed by a panel of academics and International Case Competition alumni
+- All applications will be assessed by a panel of academics and International Case Competition alumni.